 If writing isn’t your thing, you can narrate books instead.
 Earning passive income as a narrator is possible once you record a book and list it for sale.
 There are several audiobook marketplaces, but Amazon is likely your best bet to earn decent royalties.

 The online course industry is a booming one, and e-learning sites have sprung up everywhere.
 I did a stint as an online instructor and made mid-five-figures.
-You can self-publish courses on platforms like Skillshare, apply to teach on sites like CreativeLive, or sell online classes from your website with software from Podia and Thinkific.
+You can self-publish courses on several e-learning platforms or sell online classes from your website with online course software.

 Rental income is another tried and true way of making unearned income, and I’m surprised more people don’t jump on this revenue train.
 Is there a room or part of your home you could rent?
 What about buying a second property to rent?
 Websites like Airbnb, HomeAway, and VBRO make it easy to list, rent, and earn money.
 Long-term rental sites are available too.
 Separately, you can rent your parking space if you live in a high-demand area.